21atalia/core-code-from-scratch-readme/README.md

 3. ✨Complete your 1st Core Challenge.
 This is one of the requirements for the certification, where you'll boost your dev professional-brand.

 Soy Atalia, Licenciada en Informatica Administrativa.
-Actualmente me estoy certificando para ser una desarrolladora de Software web.
+Actualmente me estoy certificando para ser una desarrolladora de Software web en avaScript, React & Node.js.